My husband and I really love Indian food, but it can be really rich in the restaurants and loaded with allergens!

-Heat the oil over medium-high heat.
-Cook the onion until softened and turning brown.
+Cook the chopped onion until softened and turning brown.

 Add in the garlic, stir fry for 30 seconds, then add the spice paste.

-Stir fry for another minute, and then add the meat cubes, stir frying for several minutes.
+Stir fry for another minute, and then add the meat cubes, stirring to coat.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!